top of page

 Fair Expands Early Childhood Literacy Program

 Another exciting addition is the Local Leaders Read campaign, where elected officials, first responders and educators will read their favorite children’s books aloud to young Fairgoers in the Reading Zone.
-This daily event, held from 6 p.m. to 7 p.m., reinforces the message that reading is valued at every level of the community.
-Children 12 and under who attend will receive special prizes as part of the fun.

 In a county where more than 80% of students are currently reading below grade level (Source: Merced County Times), these efforts couldn’t be more timely or impactful.
 “By fostering a love of reading at a young age, we are giving our children one of the greatest tools for lifelong success,” said Amy Boese, Deputy Librarian for Merced County.
 “This program is about access, encouragement and showing kids that reading can be fun.”